Barracuda Steel Drums, Owner

 512.282.6118

 CJ Menge studied classical percussion at the University of Cincinnati College-Conservatory of Music.
-He has been playing steel drums professionally for over fifteen years.
+He has been playing steel drums professionally for over twenty years.

 Menge established the Inside Out Steel Pan Project Arts-in-Education program in 1996 in Austin, TX.
 Menge has founded steelband programs in several Austin schools, some of which boast multiple bands and daily, curricular rehearsals.
 Menge’s workshops, performances, and Artist-in-Residence programs have directly inspired and impacted other steelbands, which number no fewer than fifteen bands in ten local schools.